Kent Garden Awards 2019

-The eighth annual Kent Life Garden Awards are now open.
+Entries to the Kent Life Garden Awards are now CLOSED.

-We are delighted that our two main sponsors Coolings Garden Centre, based in Knockholt, and Hadlow College – in particular its Broadview Garden Centre and Tea Rooms – are supporting the awards again.
-Without our sponsors the event simply can’t happen.
+This year our sponsor is Coolings Garden Centre, based in Knockholt, who are supporting the awards again.
+Without them the event simply can’t happen.

-Some of last year’s finalists and winners are pictured above, together with happy scenes from the afternoon tea ceremony held at Hadlow.
+Some of last year’s finalists and winners are pictured above.